 Bylaws, Minutes, and More

 Willamette Writers is 501(c)(3) nonprofit organization committed to increasing transparency in its operations and management.
-Please find our most recent bylaws as well as other documents in this folder.
 EIN: 93-0758252.

 Orit Ofri, President and Board Chairperson

 Orit Ofri is the president and chair of the board of Willamette Writers where she leads the organization’s strategic planning, manages the organization’s digital media, and oversees programs and operations, including the conference.

 A software engineer and an MBA, Orit is also a marketing and business coach for small businesses, nonprofits, writers, and creative professionals.